python/devguide/internals/garbage-collector.rst

 it will be moved to the last generation (generation 2) where it will be surveyed the least often.

-Generations are collected when the number of objects that they contain reaches some predefined threshold, which is unique for each generation and is lower the older the generations are.
-These thresholds can be examined using the  ``gc.get_threshold``
-function:
+In order to decide when to run, the collector keeps track of the number of object allocations and deallocations since the last collection.
+When the number of allocations minus the number of deallocations exceeds ``threshold_0``, collection starts.
+Initially only generation 0 is examined.
+If generation 0 has been examined more than ``threshold_1`` times since generation 1 has been examined, then generation 1 is examined as well.
+With generation 2, things are a bit more complicated; see :ref:`gc-oldest-generation` for more information.
+These thresholds can be examined using the :func:`gc.get_threshold` function:

 .. code-block:: python